NotTheDeveloper/JDA-Commons/docs/index.md

 ### Methods

 > Constructs a <b>new</b> guild target member instance.
-> <br>If you don't initialize a user context interaction event, the guild target member always will be <b>null</b>.
+> <br>If you don't initialize a user-context-interaction-event, the guild target member always will be <b>null</b>.
 >
-> Parameter: **userEvent** - The user context interaction event, which should be initialized
+> Parameter: **userEvent** - The user-context-interaction-event, which should be initialized
 > <br>Returns: A <b>new</b> guild target member instance
 > <br>Annotation: **NotNull**
 ```swift